Concordium/concordium-rosetta/README.md

   but its value is ignored.
   All blocks contain a synthetic first transaction with pseudo-hash `tokenomics` (think of Bitcoin's "coinbase" transaction) containing operations for minting and rewards.
-  These operations reference the special internal "baker-" and "finalization reward" accounts with the pseudo-addresses `baking_reward_account` and `finalization_reward_account`, respectively.
+  These operations include references to the certain special internal reward and delegation accrue accounts.
+  See `account_identifier` in the [identifiers](#Identifiers) section for details.
   Likewise, almost all regular transactions have a "fee" operation.

 - [Mempool](https://www.rosetta-api.org/docs/MempoolApi.html):